janaveniice/UoG-DA_Group17/README.md

 ## Dataset
 This project uses the [UWB LOS/NLOS dataset](https://github.com/ewine-project/UWB-LOS-NLOS-Data-Set) consisting of 21,000 LOS and 21,000 NLOS samples collected from 7 indoor environments (office1, office2, etc.).
 It consists of 15 features and 1 class.

-## **LOS/NLOS Classifier Model**
-Details of this model

-## **Distance Estimation Model**
-This model predicts distance measurements using various machine learning algorithms.
-The model employs **Lasso Regression**, **RBF Support Vector Regression (SVR)**, **Random Forest**, and **Gradient Boosting** to estimate distances based on input features.
-Each model is trained, tuned, and evaluated for its performance, with the best-performing models selected as the final model.
-The approach combines different models to enhance accuracy and reliability in distance estimation tasks.

 ## Project Structure
 ```
 UoG-DA-Group17